How to Fix USB Drives Not Detected by Rufus?

 * Tips:

-1. For more detailed information about "Partition scheme", "Installation mode" and "Enable BitLocker", please refer to: How to create portable Windows 11/10/8/7 from an ISO, WIM, ESD, SWM or VHD(X) file?
+1. For detailed information about "Partition scheme", "Installation mode" and "Enable BitLocker", please refer to: How to Create Portable Windows 11/10/8/7 from ISO, WIM, ESD, SWM, VHD(X) or DBI Files?

-2. If you choose "Keep the existing partition scheme", you need to manually prepare the partitions on the USB drive before this step, and here is the user guide on how to manually prepare partitions for Windows To Go.
+2. If you select "Keep the existing partition scheme" option, you need to manually prepare the USB drive partitions before this step.
+View guide: How to Manually Prepare Partitions for Windows To Go.

 Step 6.
-After clicking "Proceed", a pop-up will appear asking you if you want to format it to continue, click "Yes" if you are sure.
+After clicking "Proceed", a comfirmation dialog will appear asking whether to continue formatting the drive.
+Click "Yes" if you accept the operation.

 The drive needs to be formatted prompt

 Step 7.
-After clicking "Yes", WinToUSB begins installing Windows to the destination drive.
+After clicking "Yes", WinToUSB initiates Windows installation on the destination drive.

 installing Windows to USB

 Step 8.
-It takes some time to install.
-After installation restart the computer and change BIOS to boot from your USB drive.
+The installation will take some time.
+After installation, restart the computer and enter UEFI/BIOS settings to boot from the USB drive.

 change BIOS to boot from USB